-Once you’ve chosen to go ahead with a trust deed, we’ll start drafting your case.
+Once you are happy to go ahead with a debt solution, we’ll start drafting your case.
 Once this is done, we’ll arrange a final signing meeting where your advisor will go over all the paperwork with you and answer any questions you may have to make sure you’re 100% satisfied with the terms.
 If you are, you’ll sign off on the trust deed and your first payment which will now be based on your affordability.

 The payment (which is the same each month) replaces all other monthly debt payments to your creditors.

 After you sign your trust deed, the next step is to get it approved by your creditors to protect it.
-Trust Deed Scotland currently has a 98% creditor acceptance rate.
+Our trust deed proposals currently have a 98% creditor acceptance rate.
 However, to ensure your expectations are managed from the start, your advisor will let you know what the chances are you will get accepted/rejected, based on their previous experience.

 Once your paperwork is processed, this will be registered on the AIB (Accountant in Bankruptcy) website, where your creditors can access it.
 They usually have five weeks to accept or reject it – the decision will be relayed to you by the insolvency practitioner (your ‘trustee’), as creditors can’t directly contact anyone who has entered a trust deed.

 This five-week period is known as the ‘protection period’.
 After it lapses, with no claim from your creditors, you’ll receive your protection letter from your trustee, making you aware that your trust deed has been fully approved and that you’re now in a protected trust deed agreement.

 Getting your trust deed approved gives you legal protection from your creditors.
 As long as you stick to the terms of the trust deed, creditors can’t take further action to pursue the debt.

 Typically you make your first payment within the first four weeks, before your trust deed becomes protected.
 This can be set up between you and your advisor for a time of month that’s comfortable for you.